iu-parfunc/lvars/README.md

 cpu time: 1010991 real time: 1022071 gc time: 13267
 ```

-The slow test takes _three orders of magnitude_ longer when run with
+The slow test takes several orders of magnitude longer when run with
 `small-step-base-rr` than with `small-step-fast-rr`.
 (Those numbers
 are in milliseconds -- so the slow test is taking about 17 minutes!)
 Stepping through the test manually using `traces` finds 64 terms for